 - No Foreign Transaction Fees: Like all Capital One credit cards, this Secured Mastercard does not assess a surcharge on transactions processed outside the U.S. Whether you have travel in your future or buy things online from internationally based merchants, this particular account feature will save you a lot of money.

 Credit Line Increases: If you consistently make on-time payments and suffer no credit score setbacks using other financial products, Capital One may proactively approve you for a credit line increase.
 That’s all well and good, but you certainly can’t count on it.
-A more practical perk, however, is the fact that you can add to your deposit over time in order to increase your credit limit by a corresponding amount (up to the $3,000 maximum).
+A more practical perk, however, is the fact that you can add to your deposit over time in order to increase your credit limit by a corresponding amount.

 That’s important because credit limits impact far more than purchasing power, playing a crucial role in the credit building process as well.
 In general, the more available credit you have the better because it makes maintaining low credit utilization far easier.
 A higher credit limit may also make you appear more trustworthy to future lenders, as secured cards are indistinguishable from unsecured cards when listed on credit reports and anyone reading your file will thus have no idea how much of your available credit has been prepaid.